pagiraud/fullframegraphics/README.md

 2. It displays nicely in WYSIWYM markdown editors such as RStudio or Zettlr: you still have the image preview, and you can give titles to your slides to spot them easily in the outline.
 3. It is easily configurable, even partly on a case by case basis.

-The LaTeX part of the code is blattantly ispired by [Ojdo’s work](https://www.ojdo.de/wp/2018/06/finally-the-definitive-full-frame-graphic-commands-for-beamer-in-latex/).
+The LaTeX part of the code is blattantly inspired by [Ojdo’s work](https://www.ojdo.de/wp/2018/06/finally-the-definitive-full-frame-graphic-commands-for-beamer-in-latex/).

 ## Installing